 Serve the mousse cold.
 Top it with chopped nuts of choice, fresh or dried fruits, lemon zest, chocolate pieces, or whipped coconut cream.

-Aquafaba can last in the fridge ~ 1 week.
+Aquafaba can last in the fridge for ~ 1 week.
 Store the mousse in the fridge accordingly.

 We are guilty too, and have more chocolate recipes:

 - 1 ½ cup/210g 70%-93% dark chocolate chunks vegan

 - Melt the chocolate.
 You can use a microwave or a bain-marie.
 Let it cool down until warm/room temperature.

 - Whisk the aquafaba with a mixer using the ballon attachment, or electric whisk until stiff peaks are formed, around 10 minutes.

 - Dissolve the coffee in the water and add it to the chocolate.

 - Slowly, add the chocolate mixture to the aquafaba, stirring carefully with a silicone spatula.

 - Do not overmix, because the mousse can lose its air.